seontechnologies/playwright-utils/README.md

    - **Custom version**: Only needed if you selected "custom" type
 4. Click "Run workflow"

-This will automatically:

-- Bump the version according to your selection
-- Build and publish the package to GitHub Packages
-- Create a git tag and release branch
-- Create a pull request for the version change
-- **Important**: You must review and merge the PR to complete the process
+**Important**: You must review and merge the PR to complete the process

 ### Publishing Locally